saluteslim/tera-eks/Readme.md

-# We deploy our microservices-based architecture on Kubernetes and we need to create
-a clear IaaC (Infrastructure as Code) deployment to be able to deploy our services in a fast manner.
+# We deploy our microservices-based architecture on Kubernetes and we need to create a clear IaaC (Infrastructure as Code) deployment to be able to deploy our services in afast manner.

 ## Setup Details:
 * Provision a webapp of your choosing with nginx/httpd frontend proxy and a database